tommyming/SyncUps/README.md

 # SyncUps
----
-This is a try-out repository of Point-Free's latest tutorial. https://pointfreeco.github.io/swift-composable-architecture/main/tutorials/buildingsyncups
+This is a try-out repository of Point-Free's latest tutorial.\n https://pointfreeco.github.io/swift-composable-architecture/main/tutorials/buildingsyncups